Getting ready to board Aloha Airlines

 So there I was, walking up the driveway of the little house on Haaa Drive.

-What a crazy name that was!
-How the heck did you pronounce that?
+What a weird name!
+How the heck did you pronounce Haaa?

 I must confess I was a little nervous.
-I got even more nervous as I watched Kam drive off in his little red Carmen Ghia.
+I got even more nervous when I saw Kam drive off in his little red Carmen Ghia.
 I was on my own.

 A tiny woman in a blue flowered dress answered the door.
 Her long dark hair fell around her shoulders, and she held a two year-old on her hip.

 “Hi,” I said.
-“I’m doing a survey in the neighborhood," I said.
+“I’m doing a survey in the neighborhood."
 We never said we were selling anything.
 We were doing surveys, looking for people who wanted to be on TV with their new vinyl siding.

 I went on, reciting from the pitch I'd memorized with Kam.